Monstrous moonshine: The moonshine module

 Frenkel, Lepowsky, and Meurman then showed that the automorphism group of the moonshine module, as a vertex operator algebra, is M. Furthermore, they determined that the graded traces of elements in the subgroup 2^{1+24}.Co_{1} match the functions predicted by Conway and Norton.

 Borcherds' proof

-Richard Borcherds' proof of the conjecture of Conway and Norton can be broken into the following major steps:
+Richard Borcherds's proof of the conjecture of Conway and Norton can be broken into the following major steps: